brickfield/moodle-mod_board/README.md

 ## Development ##
 This Plugin has been developed and is maintained by Brickfield Education Labs.
-If you wish to contribute funding to the ongoing development of features and / or maintenance of the plugin - please contact support@brickfield.ie.
+If you wish to contribute funding to the ongoing development of features and / or maintenance of the plugin - please contact [support@brickfield.ie](mailto:support@brickfield.ie).

+This module uses code derived from ["jquery.editable.amd.js"](https://github.com/victorjonsson/jquery-editable/).
+This code written by [Victor Jonsson](http://victorjonsson.se/) is licensed under [GNU GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).

 ## Documentation ##
 All public documentation for this plugin will be maintained at the